Slackadays/Clipboard/README.md

 Set this environment variable to make Clipboard not show any colors.

+### `--fast-copy`, `-fc`

+Add this flag to use links when copying, cutting, or pasting.
+If you modify the items that you used with this flag, then the items you paste will have the same changes.

 ## Painless Documentation

 [Click here](https://github.com/Slackadays/Clipboard/wiki) to go the Clipboard Wiki.